aergoio/athena-ide-atom/docs/source/getting-started/index.rst

 .. image:: ../_static/img/install-by-ui.png

 You can install using cli.
-For windows user, you can use `git bash <https://git-scm.com/downloads>`_ on cli environment.
+For windows user, you can use `git bash <https://git-scm.com/downloads>`_ for cli environment.

 .. code-block:: bash